 A: A student cannot submit the same entry in more than one category.
 However, a student can (and should!) submit multiple different entries in many categories!
 For example, a student could submit 2 different Visual Arts entries and a Photography entry.
 Each entry requires a separate student entry form.

 Q: Can my student enter something they made at school or did over the summer?

 A: Yes, they can!
-However, please remember that judging is based on how they have interpreted the theme: LOOK WITHIN.
+However, please remember that judging is based on how they have interpreted the theme: I MATTER BECAUSE.

 Q: Do both the parent and the student have to sign the entry form?